giresse19/service_review/readme.md

 ## What is this?
+ CHECKOUT THE DEPLOYED (PRODUCTION) VERSION WITH THE URL:  https://dang-thats-delicious-klyykmwbkk.now.sh/

 Site which allows users with account to upload stores and other users which have account can review and make comments.
 This stores a later on ranked base on the reviews in real time!